-The latter issue is solved by activating the multiview consistency term i.e., by setting $\mu > 0$.
-In that case, there is still an ambiguity $\{\rho^i, \sigma^i\}i := \{\kappa \rho^i, \sigma^i / \kappa\}, \kappa > 0$, but it is now global i.e., independent from i.
-To solve this ambiguity, it is enough in practice to set one reflectance value arbitrarily, or to normalize the reflectance values.
+The latter issue is solved by activating the multiview consistency term (48) i.e., by setting $\mu > 0$.
+In that case, there is still an ambiguity $\{\rho^i, \sigma^i\}i := \{\kappa \rho^i, \sigma^i/\kappa\}, \kappa > 0$, but this ambiguity is now global i.e., independent from i.
+It is enough in practice to set one reflectance value arbitrarily, or to normalize the reflectance values, to solve the ambiguity.

 Overall, it is necessary to ensure that both λ and μ are strictly positive.
 The choice of μ is not really critical.
-Indeed, the multi-view consistency regularizer which is controlled by μ arises from relaxing a hard constraint (compare (32) and (37)).
+Indeed, the multi-view consistency regularizer which is controlled by μ arises from relaxing a hard constraint (see (40) and (45)).
 Hence, μ only needs to be chosen "high enough" so that the regularizer approximates fairly well a hard constraint.
-In all the experiments, we used $\mu = 1000$ and did not face any particular problem.
+In all the experiments, we used $\mu=1000$ and did not face any particular problem.
 Obviously, if the correspondences were not appropriately computed by SfM, then this value should be reduced, but SfM solutions such as [27] are now mature enough to provide accurate correspondences.

 The choice of λ is much more critical.
-This is illustrated in Figure 10, which shows the RMSE in each channel, using images from the same dataset as that of Figure 7, at convergence of our algorithm, as a function of λ .
+This is illustrated in Figure 10, which shows the RMSE in each channel at convergence of our algorithm, as a function of λ .
 This graph shows that the "optimal" value of λ is very hard to find: in this example, a high value of λ would diminish the RMSE in the face and the hair (which are mostly red), because this would make them uniform as expected (see Figure 11, last rows).
 However, a much lower value of λ is required in order to preserve the thin shirt details, which mostly contain green and blue components (see Figure 11, first rows).

 There is one situation where this tuning is much easier.
 It is when the lighting is not fixed, but strongly varying.
 As discussed in Section 3, the problem of jointly estimating reflectance and lighting is then over-determined, which theoretically makes the regularization unnecessary.
 In Figure 12, we show the results obtained in the case where each image is obtained under a different lighting.
 In that case, the thin structures of the shirt are preserved, while shading on the face is largely reduced, despite the choice of a very low regularization weight $\lambda = 1$.
 Note that we cannot use the limit case $\lambda = 0$ because not all pixels have correspondences in all images: there may thus be a few pixels for which the problem remains under-determined, and for which diffusion is required.
-Overall, this experiment shows that, without any prior knowledge on the lighting, the only way to avoid introducing an empirical prior on the reflectance, and thus its tuning, is to actively control lighting during the acquisition process.
-This means, combining multiview and photometric stereo.
+Overall, this experiment shows that the only way to avoid introducing an empirical prior on the reflectance, and thus its tuning, is to actively control lighting during the acquisition process.
+This means, combining multi-view and photometric stereo.

-It happens that this problem is actively being addressed by the computer vision community [30].
+It happens that this problem is actively being addressed by the computer vision community [29].
 Interestingly, in this research the focus is put on highly accurate geometry estimation, and not so much on reflectance estimation (no reflectance estimation result is shown).
 Therefore, it may be an interesting future research direction to incorporate our reflectance estimation framework in such multi-view, multi-lighting approaches.
 Both highly accurate geometry and reflectance could indeed be expected.